07th-mod/onikakushi/README.md

 - TheGuraGuraMan - For making the Sprite/BGM Patch
 - Another Anon - For providing the watermark-less window
 - @Norgus - For helping us reach v2 with thousands of fixes
+- @IrlPM - For helping with the 1440p Sprites and a lot of new features